WebAssembly/profiles/proposals/profiles/Overview.md

 1. *Profile inflation*.
 As stated above, it is a goal of profiles to _minimise_ fragmentation.
 For that purpose, the number of specified profiles should be as small as possible – a handful rather than a dozen.
 While it could be tempting to introduce micro-profiles for all sorts of special purposes, that temptation must be avoided.
 The goal is coarse not fine granularity.

-2. *Misfeature white-washing.* Blessing the notion of language subsets may reduce the scruples against introducing questionable features into Wasm, because those could be "barred" into a profile.
-Such an approach would still increase fragmentation as well as aversely affecting the overall complexity budget and reputation of the language.
+2. *Short-cutting.* Blessing the notion of language subsets may reduce the perceived need for scrutiny or consensus-building when adding new features, because those could be "whitewashed" by "barring" them into a profile.
+Such an approach would still increase fragmentation, adversely affect the complexity budget of the language, and could harm its overall integrity as well as reputation.

 3. *Abuse.* It may also be tempting to apply the concept of profiles to scenarios it is not intended for, such as versioning.
-That would harm their purpose and create conflict with the stated goals.
+That would harm the purpose and create conflict with stated goals such as durability and minimised fragmentation.

 ## Proposal